sophtank/BINF-2111/README.md

-# sophie's personal bioinformatics projects. linux based.
+# BINF 2111
+sophie's projects from BINF-2111 at UNC Charlotte.